 “Since white is the most light-reflecting color, we considered that these white marks might play a role in visual communication during the night,” Graipel wrote.

-“The absence of white marks in a melanistic individual tends to be a limiting condition for intraspecific visual communication at night, resulting in an evolutionary dilemma for these species, i.e. to be almost invisible at night, but not to communicate visually.”
+“The absence of white marks in a melanistic individual tends to be a limiting condition for intraspecific visual communication at night, resulting in an evolutionary dilemma for these species, that is, to be almost invisible at night, but not to communicate visually.”

 The study estimates that the disruption in communication could make it harder for melanistic cats to survive in the wild; if a non-melanistic leopard gives birth to a panther, it could be difficult for the baby panther to follow its mother’s cues and vice versa.
 This could lead to an increased death rate in infant panthers, making the trait even rarer.